 You don’t have to save a large chunk each month, you just need to consistently save.

 I highly recommend putting your “savings” money into an account such as a credit union or a high yield banking account.
-The positive thing about using a credit union is that the money is less accessible so yo it makes it more difficult for you to dip into your savings account when you shouldn’t be.
+The great thing about using a credit union is that the money is less accessible making it more difficult to dip into your savings when you shouldn’t be.

 Pro Tip: Use an automatic savings tool such as Acorns.
 After you have discovered that saving $5 from each paycheck isn’t so bad, why not try automating your savings.

 We have been using Acorns for the last 6 months and I absolutely love it.
-We have been able to put a good amount of money into savings.
 Acorns works by automatically rounding up a little bit at a time on purchases made.